-American Humane investigating treatment of dog in film
+American Humane investigating treatment of dog during making of 'A Dog's Purpose'

 American Humane has also suspended its safety representative who worked on the film and is hiring an independent investigator to explore the matter, said Mark Stubis, a spokesman for the organization.

+The film’s producer, Amblin Entertainment, and distributor, Universal Pictures, said in a joint statement that they are reviewing the footage, but they are confident that “great care and concern was shown” for the dog, a German Shepherd named Hercules.

+“There were several days of rehearsal of the water scenes to ensure Hercules was comfortable with all of the stunts,” the statement said.
+“On the day of the shoot, Hercules did not want to perform the stunt portrayed on the tape so the Amblin production team did not proceed with filming that shot.
+Hercules is happy and healthy.”

-The incident came to light when celebrity site TMZ.com posted a minute-long video it says was shot during production of “A Dog’s Purpose.”
+The incident came to light when TMZ.com posted a video it says was shot during production of “A Dog’s Purpose.”

-It shows a German shepherd apparently terrified to get into a pool and a trainer forcing the dog into the water.
+People for the Ethical Treatment of Animals said in a Twitter post that dog lovers should boycott the film “to send the message that dogs & other animals should be treated humanely, not as props.”

 Actor Josh Gad, who lends his voice to a dog in the film, issued a statement on Twitter saying he has asked the studio and production team for an explanation of what he calls “disturbing images.”